percona/pmm/README.md

 # Percona Monitoring and Management (PMM) Documentation

-This repository holds the documentation source files for [Percona Monitoring and Management](https://www.percona.com/software/database-tools/percona-monitoring-and-management), a free, open-source, database monitoring solution.
+Here are documentation source files for [Percona Monitoring and Management](https://www.percona.com/software/database-tools/percona-monitoring-and-management), a free, open-source, database monitoring solution.

+> **Note**
+>
-This repository is for Percona Monitoring and Management version 2.
+> This repository is for Percona Monitoring and Management version 2.

 The HTML documentation is published at [percona.com/doc](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html).